 - Cross-Device Sync: Unlike Android Messages, which is tied to your phone, Pulse lets you message from a tablet, computer, or browser extension.
 This makes it an absolute game-changer if you spend a lot of time on non-phone devices.

-- Customisable Interface: Want to personalise your messaging experience?
-Pulse gives you endless customisation options, from themes to message bubble styles.
+- Customizable Interface: Want to personalize your messaging experience?
+Pulse gives you endless customization options, from themes to message bubble styles.
 You can truly make it your own.

-- Search and Organise Features: Pulse’s advanced search can find old chats in your text history.
+- Search and Organize Features: Pulse’s advanced search can find old chats in your text history.
 It’s like having your own personal messaging assistant!

 - Encryption and Security: Worried about privacy?
 Pulse’s cloud sync has end-to-end encryption.
 It keeps your messages safe from prying eyes.
 Your data is only accessible to you, which is another reason Pulse stands out.